Goddess movement: Earth as Goddess

 Many people involved in the Goddess movement regard the Earth as a living Goddess.
 For some this may be figurative, for others literal.
 This literal belief is similar to that proposed by Gaia hypothesis, and the Goddess-name Gaia is sometimes used as a synonym for the Earth.
 For the Goddess-movement practitioners, Gaia personifies the entire earthly ecosystem and is the means to achieve harmonic symbiosis or the wholeness and balance within the natural worlds and physical environment.
 Many of those in the Goddess movement become involved in ecofeminism, and are concerned with environmental and ecological issues.
 Goddess-movement adherents claim the hierarchical scheme giving humans dominion over the Earth (and nature) has led to lack of respect and concern for the Earth, and thus to what scientists identify as environmental crises, such as global warming.
 Rather than having dominion over the Earth, Goddess-movement theorists see humans living as part of the Earth environment, and also refer to Earth as "Mother".
 Here, humans are considered on equal level with non-human inhabitants since all must be accorded the same moral and religious consideration, respect, and reverence.

 Some such as Monica Sjöö cite that this focus on the environment is one of the aspects that distinguishes the goddess movement with the New Age movement.
 The former is sometimes mistaken as a subcategory of the latter due to the way the goddess movement draw from many resources that are New Age in character, including esoterica, mystery traditions, magic, astrology, divinatory techniques, and shamanism.
 Both are also concerned with valuing one's self as inherently sacred.
 The goddess movement, on the other hand, is equally concerned with valuing the environment, including its human and non-human inhabitants.
-This attitude towards the environment is reflected in the way the movement view the concepts of femaleness, the deity, and politics.
+This attitude towards the environment is reflected in the way the movement views the concepts of femaleness, the deity, and politics.
 In comparison with the traditional theology where God is placed at the top of the hierarchical system, ruling over man and nature, the movement maintains that humanity and divinity must not be distinguished from nature or that earth is the body of the goddess and all beings are interconnected in the web of life.